mdn/webextensions-examples/dnr-block-only/README.md

 - use the "resourceTypes" and "excludedResourceTypes" conditions of a declarativeNetRequest rule.
 - block network requests without host permissions using the "declarativeNetRequest" permission, which triggers the "Block content on any page" permission warning at install time.

-This is the only cross-browser way to block network requests (at least in Firefox, Chrome, and Safari).
-While the extension uses `"manifest_version": 3`, it also works identically with `"manifest_version": 2`.
+This example is the only cross-browser way to block network requests (at least in Firefox, Chrome, and Safari).
+The webRequest API is an alternative way to implement this functionality, but is only available in Firefox (MV2 and MV3) and in Chrome (MV2 only).
+Safari does not support the webRequest API.

+## Comparison with Manifest Version 2

+While this example uses `"manifest_version": 3`, the functionality is not specific to Manifest Version 3.

+To create a MV2 version of the extension, modify `manifest.json` as follows:

+- Set `manifest_version` to 2.